 How Whey Compares to Other Proteins

 Of the 20 or so amino acids that are critical to keeping the body running, there are nine that it cannot synthesize on its own, and thus must come from your diet.

-“It appears to be a switch for turning on the molecular pathways that are necessary for muscle protein synthesis,” says Francis Stephens, Ph.D., a Beachbody scientific advisor and an associate professor of metabolic and molecular physiology at the University of Nottingham, in England.
+“It appears to be a switch for turning on the molecular pathways that are necessary for muscle protein synthesis,” says Francis Stephens, Ph.D., a BODi scientific advisor and an associate professor of metabolic and molecular physiology at the University of Nottingham, in England.
 “And whey has one of the better leucine profiles.”

 Whey also has another advantage over most other forms of protein you’ll find in the supplement aisle: A fast absorption rate, according to a study at McMaster University, in Canada.

-The Best Time to Take Whey
+The Best Time to Consume Whey Protein

 “Because whey protein is digested and absorbed quickly, it is particularly useful post-exercise,” says Alamdari, who recommends consuming it within 30 minutes of working out to take full advantage of the increase in protein synthesis, which peaks in the hours following a training session.

 It found that people who simply ate protein after working out for 12 weeks gained two more pounds of muscle than those who didn’t.
 But consuming whey boosts protein synthesis 122 percent more than consuming casein, and 31 percent more than consuming soy, according to the McMaster study.

 In that case, slower-digesting casein is the way to go, providing a steady stream of amino acids and increasing muscle protein synthesis for up to seven and a half hours while you slumber, according to a study in the journal Medicine and Science in Sports and Exercise.